Amber Heard lawyers wrap up cross-examination of Johnny Depp

 "These are all hit pieces," Depp replied.

-Depp also played down some of the harsh language he used to describe Heard in text messages to various friends.
+Depp also played down some of the harsh language he used to describe Heard in text messages to various friends, including one that said "I can only hope that karma kicks in and takes the gift of breath from her."

-"It's just irreverent and abstract humor," he said, and was "ashamed that this has to be spread on the world like peanut butter."
+"It's just irreverent and abstract humor," Depp said, and he was "ashamed that this has to be spread on the world like peanut butter."

 Depp filed the defamation complaint in the United States after losing a separate libel case in London in November 2020 that he brought against The Sun for calling him a "wife-beater."